Best Hiking Boots

 Salomon Quest 4D III GTX

-The Salomon Quest 4D III GTX is a midweight hiking boot which can be used for both minimalist and backpack hiking purposes.
-It’s one of the most versatile hiking boots currently on the market.
+The Salomon Quest 4D III GTX is a midweight boot which can be used for both minimalist and backpack hiking purposes.
+It’s one of the most versatile boots on this list, feels like a pair of trail running shoes, and performs well in different types of terrain.
 Available in a bevy of colors and designs, there is sure to be one that suits your preferences.

-While there are stiffer boots for backpacking purposes and lighter boots for minimalist hiking purposes, there is no boot more suited to accommodate both.
+While there are stiffer models for backpacking purposes and lighter options for minimalist hiking purposes, there is no boot more suited to accommodate both.
 If you like to participate in all types of hiking, the Salomon Quest 4D III GTX is the hiking boot for you.

 - Gore-Tex® membranes that are seam sealed, offer superb protection from water yet allow vapor to escape.